 Each diet and each meal has a base.
 If you are vegan, your meals are probably based on grains, vegetables, and fruits.
 If you follow a well-balanced diet, you may have potatoes, pasta, noodles, or rice as your base.
-Rice is widely used as a base in Asian countries and is also the main component of the rice diet.
-The people who live in the above-mentioned Asian countries, such as China, South Korea, and Japan are mostly skinny.
+Rice is widely used as the main starch in Asian countries and is also the main component of the rice diet.
+The people who live in Asian countries, such as China, South Korea, and Japan are mostly skinny.

 Even the statistics show that these countries have an impressively low percentage of people who are overweight (8) or obese (7).
 It’s no wonder why the rice diet keeps gaining more attention.
 But is eating rice really the key to weight loss and a fit body?
 To find out whether or not the rice diet will make you shed pounds, you need to understand the main rules of this diet, and what are its benefits and downsides.

 As it’s clear from the name of the diet, one of its main ingredients is rice and this is why you should know its nutritional value.
 The two most popular groups of rice are white and brown.
-White rice is a great source of healthy carbs, in fact carbohydrates make up around 80% of its total dry weight.
+White rice is high in carbohydrates, in fact it makes up around 80% of its total dry weight.
 Rice tends to absorb a lot of water while being cooked.
 In cooked form 70% of its weight is made up of water (14).

 One cup of cooked white rice (205g) contains (10):